brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 Rangers are the iconic archers, and Gloom Stalkers are a great archetype for it.
 Striking from the shadows and specializing in surprise attacks, Gloom Stalkers pack a powerful punch in the first round of combat, and are essentially invisible in darkness.
 More than any other class, Gloom Stalkers are _significantly_ more powerful in the dark.
 Couple this with some Ranger magic and tracking skills and you have a dangerous archer.

 As an archer Ranger, Dexterity will be your highest stat.
 Rangers typically have a high Wisdom score, and that's doubly important for Gloom Stalkers.
 For most Rangers, Wisdom is used for the few spells they have that force a saving throw, but Gloom Stalkers also get a bonus to initiative based on their Wisdom, and a lot of their power comes in the first round of combat, so getting the jump on enemies is important.
-With the Gloom Stalker's affinity for darkness, it really helps to pick a race with darkvision.
+With the Gloom Stalker's affinity for darkness, it helps to pick a race with darkvision.
 With all of those needs, wood elves make fantastic Gloom Stalkers, but other races can work as well.

 **Party Roles**